 As you reflect back on your Michigan experience and how Women’s and Gender Studies made a difference in your life, please consider contributing to the Women’s and Gender Studies Department.
 Your support not only will help ensure the quality of education we offer to students, but keep the vision of the Women’s and Gender Studies Department alive.

-Click the following for further information about Women's Studies' priorities for the U-M Victors Campaign.
+Click the following for further information about Women's and Gender Studies' fundraising priorities.